Orogenic gold deposit: Magmatic-hydrothermal fluid source

-A magmatic-hydrothermal source from which felsic-intermediate magmas release fluids as they crystallize (Tomkins, 2013).
+A magmatic-hydrothermal source from which felsic-intermediate magmas release fluids as they crystallize.
 Fluids that exsolved from a granitic melt intrude into the upper or middle crust and are enriched in many elements, such as S, Cu, Mo, Sb, Bi, W, Pb, Zn, Te, Hg, As, and Ag.
 But a main constraint is, that in many gold provinces, gold mineralization and granitic intrusion, which indicate magmatic activity, show no age relationship.
 In addition, the composition of granites are extremely variable and show no consistent temporal pattern through geological time.
 Even if some deposits clearly indicate a magmatic source, it must be considered that only due to overprinting mineralization with higher gold grades from other sources, these deposits became economic.
 A hybrid deposit with a combination of a magmatic and a metamorphic (mid- or sub-crustal) source is a much more common scenario.

 Mid-crustal fluid source

 A model that fits most of the gold provinces and provides some of the major gold resources, entails a metamorphic fluid source.
 In this style of gold deposit, gold and other elements have been released into metamorphic fluids, from material accreted to a craton during subduction-related scenarios.
 Most likely, fluids have been produced under prograde greenschist- to amphibolite-facies metamorphism (220–450 °C and 1–5 Kbar).
-The generally low salinity of the hydrothermal fluids can be attributed to devolatilization of minerals associated with metamorphic phase reactions, involving dehydration and decarbonation.
+The generally low salinity of the hydrothermal fluids can be attributed to devolatilization of minerals associated with metamorphic phase reactions, involving dehydration and decarbonisation.
 Composition of produced fluids vary, depending on the P–T conditions and rock chemistry and may be influenced by fluid rock-rock interactions along the pathway.
 Coupling between fluid flow and structural deformation plays a key role for mineralization.
 Gold formation occurs typically in the late phase of an orogeny, during changes in far-field stresses.
-Created and reactivated rapturing faults serve as pathways for hydrothermal solutions.
-These gold- and silica fluids migrated through fractures over long distances and were deposited in deformation structures at the brittle-ductile transition and near the base of the seismogenic zone.
-Gold deposits in this model are characterized by elevated S and As and only minor enrichments of other elements.
+Created and reactivated faults serve as pathways for hydrothermal solutions.
+These gold- and silica fluids migrated through fractures over long distances and were precipitated in deformation structures at the brittle-ductile transition and near the base of the seismogenic zone.
+Gold deposits in this model are characterized by elevated S and As and only minor enrichment of other elements.